neerakara/SDS_project/README.md

 # Implications of employment indicators on GDP
 Project for the course Social Data Science 2021

+### Abstract
+Gross domestic product (GDP) quantifies the economic value added via the production of goods and services.
+We hypothesize that if a higher percentage of the population of the country contributes to its economic activity, the country's per-capita GDP would be higher.
+In this project, we employ simple statistical tools to validate this hypothesis.
+Further, we carry out a group-analysis to understand if the contribution of employment to GDP differs across population demographics (youth, male, female).
+Finally, we study the dependence of GDP on employment in different industry sectors, as well as across-country employment migration.

 ### Students
 Rosario Incandela, 20-901-252, rincandela@iis.ee.ethz.ch